biostar-dev/g-sdk/docs/_tutorials/node/quick.md

     });
     ```

-3. Get the devices, which are managed by the gateway
+3. Get the devices, which are managed by the gateway.

     ```javascript
     connect.getDeviceList()